-The human brain grows at an incredible rate during the first few years of life.
-During this period of rapid growth, the brain is especially sensitive to nutrition, particularly the Omega-3 DHA/EPA that are the primary building blocks of the brain tissue.
-Adequate intake of DHA/EPA are essential for proper brain and visual development and remains necessary throughout life to maintain healthy nervous system development.
+The human brain grows incredibly during the first few years of life.
+During this period of rapid growth, the brain is susceptible to nutrition, particularly the Omega-3 DHA/EPA, which are the primary building blocks of the brain tissue.
+Adequate intake of DHA/EPA is essential for proper brain and visual development and remains necessary throughout life to maintain healthy nervous system development.

 Vitamin D enhances calcium absorption for strong bones.
 It also helps to regulate immunity, mood, and the neuromuscular system.

 Omega-3 fatty acids are pivotal in every stage of a child’s development.
 Their benefits range from boosting brain function, strengthening the immune system, and improving mood.
 The essential Omega-3 fatty acids, DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid), provide the following benefits for children’s health: